AcalephStorage/kontinuous/README.md

 - `type` can be: `docker_build`, `docker_publish`, or `command`.
 - `params` is a map of parameters to be loaded as environment variables.
 - `secrets` is a list of secrets that will be used as values for `params`.

+#### Notification

+- `type` can be: `slack`.
+- `secret` is optional.
+It is the secret name of the secret for notificaitions.
+Secret data key will be used by `metadata` as value.
+Recommended for public repositories.
+- `metadata` is a map of values needed for certain notification type.
+By default, metadata value will be used.
+If `secret` is defined, the metadata value will be the secret data key.

+`metadata` of notification `type=slack` has the following keys:

+- `url` is a slack incoming messages webhook url
+- `channel` is optional.
+If set, it will override default channel
+- `username` is optional.
+If set, it will override default username

+In the future releases, kontinuous notification will support other notification services. e.g. email, hipchat, etc.

 #### Stages